 - How either party can validly terminate the agreement

 Any rights and/or obligations of either party which are to continue to have effect after the consultancy agreement has been terminated (if any) will also be set out under this clause.

 The consultancy agreement may require the consultant to maintain liability insurance to guard against any unforeseen circumstances, if this is required.

 Consultancy Agreement Template

 Need a consultancy agreement template?
-You can get one for free here.
+You can get one here.